Food is delicious.

 Want to make sure that you never miss a French saying in any show or movie you watch?
-FluentU is the perfect tool because it transforms authentic French videos—like movie trailers, music videos, funny TV commercials and more—into personalized language lessons.
+FluentU is the perfect tool.

 Every video comes with full transcripts, flashcards, fun quizzes and even interactive subtitles to teach you new words and phrases while you watch.
 The videos are conveniently organized by level, but FluentU also suggests videos for you based on what you’ve already learned.

 - Make you sound more fluent.
 To be fluent in French, you must become awesome at using pronouns, be able to use the subjunctive on the fly and develop a ridiculously good vocabulary, but these elements are not the be-all and end-all.
 By integrating French sayings into your repertoire (at all levels of your French-learning journey), your French will immediately sound more French-French and less classroom-French, which is to say, more fluent.

 On to the French sayings!
 On y go (anglicized version of on y va, which means “Let’s go”)!